aaronbloomfield/ics/hws/hw-cryptocurrency.md

    readable by a human.
 Recall that it must have five pieces of information, described above in the "Transaction statement versus transaction record" section.
-Note that this command does *NOT* add anything to the ledger.
+Note that this command does *NOT* add anything to the mempool.
-7. Check a balance (`balance`): based on the transactions in the block chain AND ALSO in the ledger, compute the balance for the provided wallet.
-This does not look at transaction *statements*, only the transaction *records* in the blocks and the ledger.
+7. Check a balance (`balance`): based on the transactions in the block chain AND ALSO in the mempool, compute the balance for the provided wallet.
+This does not look at transaction *statements*, only the transaction *records* in the blocks and the mempool.
 The wallet address to compute the balance for is provided as an additional command line parameter.
 8. Verify a transaction (`verify`): verify that a given transaction statement is valid, which will require checking the signature **and** the availability of funds.
-Once verified, it should be added to the ledger as a transaction record.
-This is the only way that items are added to the ledger.
+Once verified, it should be added to the mempool as a transaction record.
+This is the only way that items are added to the mempool.
 The wallet file name (whichever wallet created the transaction) and the transaction statement being verified are the additional command line parameters.
 9. Create, mine, and sign block (`mine`): this will form another block in the blockchain.
-The ledger will be emptied of transaction records, as they will all go into the current block being computed.
+The mempool will be emptied of transaction records, as they will all go into the current block being computed.
    A nonce will have to be computed to ensure the hash is below a given value.
 Recall that the first line in any block is the